Interview: Forget Everything You Thought You Knew About LinkedIn Groups

 You’re a B2B marketer taking the time to do your daily routine of engaging, contributing, networking, and promoting on social media.
 You’re killing it on Twitter, tweeting your thoughts.
 You’re on the company Facebook keeping your followers up to date on your newest features.
 Now it’s time to get on LinkedIn and share your content in as many relevant groups as possible to gain awareness, too, right?
 WRONG!

-In our third Oktocast, we speak with Addie Ben-Yehuda, the Marketing Director of Applitools, explaining the do’s and don’ts of LinkedIn Groups, and why they should be approached differently than all other social media outlets.
+In our third Oktocast, we speak with Addie Ben-Yehuda, the Marketing Director of Applitools, explaining the dos and don’ts of LinkedIn Groups, and why they should be approached differently than all other social media outlets.

 Our Pro-B2B Marketing Guest’s Qualifications:

 For the past 15 years, Addie has been managing marketing for both B2C and B2B companies in industries ranging from web, interactive television, media, online advertising, mobile and software for hi-tech start-up companies.
-As the current Marketing Directof of Applitools, she promotes their automated visual testing solution that automatically and instantly detects all UI bugs and visual and functional regressions in the front-end of any web, mobile or desktop app.
+As the current Marketing Director of Applitools, she promotes their automated visual testing solution that automatically and instantly detects all UI bugs and visual and functional regressions in the front-end of any web, mobile or desktop app.

 PART #1: Understanding the Basics of LinkedIn